Smile-SA/hots/doc/source/glossary.rst

 Glossary
 ========

-Words used in this document or in :term:`cots` domain may have a special meaning that differs from their usual one.
+Words used in this document or in :term:`hots` domain may have a special meaning that differs from their usual one.
 This section explains those terms in details.

 ..
 Terms must appear in alphabetical order.